Clicky

 Ready to start your journey?

-When choosing a university and a career path, it’s essential to understand the difference between careers that require a license and those that don’t.
-This distinction can affect your education, training, and employment options.
+So before you pick a university to attend, make sure you understand the difference between careers that require a license and those that don’t.
+This distinction can affect your education, training, and also employment options.
+Keep reading for the breakdown!

 1. Careers that Require a License